 What a lot of us don’t realise is, the morning is the time we have the most control over.
 We choose when we wake up and what we do with that time.

-It may seem like to smallest part of your day but creating a morning routine is the first step in regaining control of your life.
+It may seem like a small part of your day, but creating a morning routine is the first step in regaining control of your life.

 3. A FORM OF SELF CARE

 When people think of self-care, they usually think of bubble baths and scented candles, but that doesn’t always have to be the case.

 Believe it or not, having a healthy morning routine can also be a form of self-care.

 It’s another way to introduce some healthy habits into your life, whether that’s making time to eat breakfast in the morning or meditating.
 All of those things will be beneficial to you in the long run.